Amirali-Khamseh/SoundVibe/README.md

 # Sound Vibe

-SoundVibe is a modern React application that has been built in collaboration with ZackAcademy.
+SoundVibe is a modern React application that had been built in collaboration with Zacker Academy.
 This project serves as a web interface for playing and previewing the top songs from musical charts.
 It enables users to search for tracks in different languages, from artists around the globe, and provides a live radio stream.
 The application is also equipped with a classification system for different songs in different musical categories, and a dedicated interface for each artist's songs.
 Additionally, users can mark their favorite tracks and use the custom player on any device.

 # Technical objectives